ppy/osu-wiki/wiki/Gameplay/Game_modifier/Classic/en.md

 <!-- TODO probably more detail above -->

-When viewed from osu!(lazer) or "Lazer mode" on the website, scores set in osu!stable automatically have this mod enabled with its default settings.
+When viewed from osu!(lazer) or `Lazer mode` on the website, scores set in osu!stable automatically have this mod enabled with its default settings.
 The mod's unranked status does not affect the scores in this case.

 ## Customisation